 The stakes are high, and you need to convince the judge or jury that your client’s patent is being infringed upon.
 The pressure of not missing out on a single piece of evidence is intensely real.

-Fortunately, with years of experience in patent infringement search GreyB has decoded the ways to make a winning claim chart.
+Fortunately, with years of experience in patent infringement search, GreyB has decoded how to make a winning claim chart.
 And we aren’t one to keep secrets.

-In this article, I will take you through some real-life examples where our patent monetization team went beyond the mapping section of a claim chart to make a convincing case for our client.
+In this article, I will discuss some real-life examples of how our patent monetization team went beyond the mapping section of a claim chart to make a convincing case for our client.

 So, let’s dive right in.